Get 5% of discount using the code

 How to get there:

-Take some time to admire and enjoy nature in the middle of the Tokyo jungle.
-As one of the best things to do and places to see in Akihabara, it’s not just greenery that you’ll see but also a pinch of history and past glory.
+Take some time to admire and enjoy nature in the middle of Tokyo’s concrete jungle.
+The Akihabara Uenosakuragi Park, or simply Ueno Park, is one of the main Akihabara attractions.
+It’s not just greenery that you’ll see but also a pinch of history and past glory.

 Here are a few highlights that the park offers: